Passenger Name Records: the challenges of identification and authentication

-An expired visa or invalid passport requires the traveller to get their paperwork in order, but there is no question of malevolence in such situations.
+An expired visa or invalid passport requires the traveler to get their paperwork in order, but there is no question of malevolence in such situations.

 In contrast, special attention is justified in the case of recent passports and last-minute tickets, as suspicious individuals tend to change identity and avoid advance bookings.

-A cautious, case-by-case approach is therefore needed when investigating such matters, with data processing being only one part of the whole procedure; decisions must then be taken by authorized agents in conformity with data protection regulations.
+A cautious, case-by-case approach is therefore needed when investigating such matters, with data processing being only one part of the whole procedure; authorized agents must then take decisions in conformity with data protection regulations.

 But make no mistake here.

-Processing of travel data should not be seen as an alternative to security equipment.
+Processing travel data should not be seen as an alternative to security equipment.